 The 5-gallon capacity of the Shop-vac 4041400 works just fine for domestic cleaning.
 It should also be fine for moderate to large amounts of contract cleanings.

-Offering a 4 ft. hose and a 6 ft. cable, we had a 10 ft. roaming radius with this product.
+This product offered a 4 ft. hose and a 6 ft. cable, so we had a 10 ft. roaming radius.
 It was fine when we used it indoors.
 But when we were outdoors, we needed an extension cord at some point.
 It would have been different if it could go cordless, but since it runs on AC, we couldn’t use it without a cord.

-Moving it around wasn’t an issue for us though.
+Moving it around wasn’t an issue for us, though.
 Since it has wheels, all we had to was push.
-It might not be the easiest to store, but its accessories do not consume so much space.
+It might not be the easiest to store, but its accessories do not consume much space.
 So, ultimately, storage wasn’t a hitch.

 We had one of the lowest energy use with this one.
 Over 10 minutes, we recorded an energy consumption of around 0.11 kWh.
 So, this should be a strong contender if you want something low-power.